 15 strokes per minute for all other adaptors.
 Replacement of the ninth paragraph:

-The test voltage shall be 1.1 times the rated voltage and the test current shall be 1.25 times the rated current of the plug that can be inserted in the socket-outlet part.
+The test voltage shall be 1.1 times the rated voltage and the test current shall be 1.25 times the rated current of the plug that can be inserted in the socket outlet part.

-Addition before the Penultimate Paragraph:
+Addition Before the Penultimate Paragraph:

 Each socket-outlet part and plug part of an adaptor shall be tested separately.
 Adaptors with incorporated components are tested as follows: